Technology transfer initiatives

 Logo Knowledge Share

-Born from an idea of Politecnico di Torino and now managed by Netval and MISE-Uibm, the Knowledge-Share platform is the showcase for patents derived from public Italian research.
-With approximately 1,500 technologies that can be freely consulted, the goal of the portal is to become the meeting place for the demand and supply of innovation developed by university research and research centres, gathering the portfolio of knowledge and technology that can be the subject of an industrial application and making it easily accessible for external stakeholders.
+Born from an idea of Politecnico di Torino and now managed by Netval and MISE-Uibm, the Knowledge-Share platform is the showcase of patents derived from public Italian research.
+With approximately 1,500 technologies that can be freely consulted, the goal of the portal is to become the platform to match the demand and supply of innovation developed by university research and research centres, gathering the portfolio of knowledge and technology that can be the subject of an industrial application and making it easily accessible for external stakeholders.

 Tech Share Day